Jacobious52/Dusk-lang/README.md

 - `./dust` to start repl
 - `./dust file.dusk` to just run file

+jS-compile branch.
+Has an ast emit that compiles to javacript.
+Experimental only (no pull).
+See branch readme for more details

 #### reference:
 Ball, Thorsten.
 “Writing An Interpreter In Go.”
 2016.